singhramkumar/Udacity-MLND-Submissions/Capstone/Readme.txt

 -----------------

-To run this project few nltk Corpora and Models need to be downloade
+To run this project few nltk Corpora and Models need to be downloaded

 Use python console to run following command